-We do not have a formal policy regarding attendance of directors at our annual meeting of shareholders and this year's Annual Meeting will be our second.
+We do not have a formal policy regarding attendance of directors at our annual meeting of stockholders.
+Five directors were present at our annual meeting of stockholders held in 2017.

 Committees of the Board of Directors

 Our Board of Directors has established three standing committees: Audit, Compensation, and Nominating and Governance.
 The membership of each committee is as follows: